Interlock Architectures — Pt. 1: What do those categories really mean?

 Proper lubrication

-Specify your components correctly with regard to voltage, current, breaking capacity, temperature, humidity, dust,…
+Specify your components correctly concerning voltage, current, breaking capacity, temperature, humidity, dust,

-Probably the biggest ‘gotcha’ in this point is “electromagnetic interference”.
+At this point, the biggest ‘gotcha’ is “electromagnetic interference.”
 This is important enough that the standard devotes a paragraph to it specifically.
-I added the bold text to highlight the idea of ‘functional safety’.
+I added the bold text to highlight the idea of ‘”functional safety.”
 You can find other information in other posts on this blog on that topic.
-If your product is destined for the European Union (EU), then you will almost certainly be doing some EMC testing, unless your product is a ‘fixed installation’.
-If it’s going to almost any other market, you probably are not undertaking this testing.
-So how do you know if your design meets this criteria?
+If your product is destined for the European Union (EU), you will almost certainly be doing some EMC testing unless your product is a “fixed installation.”
+You probably are not undertaking this testing if it’s going to almost any other market.
+So how do you know if your design meets these criteria?
 Unless you test, you don’t.
-You can make some educated guesses based on using sound engineering practices , but after that you can only hope.
+You can make some educated guesses using sound engineering practices, but you can only hope after that.

 Diagnostic Coverage

-Category B systems are fundamentally single channel.
+Category B systems are fundamentally single-channel.
 A single fault in the system will lead to the loss of the safety function.
-This sentence refers to the concept of “diagnostic coverage” that was introduced in ISO 13849–1:2007, but what this means in practice is that there is no monitoring or feedback from any critical elements.
+This sentence refers to the “diagnostic coverage” concept introduced in ISO 13849-1:2007.
+What this sentence means in practice that there is no monitoring or feedback from any critical elements.
 Remember our basic MCR circuit?
 If the MCR contactor welded closed, the only diagnostic was the failure of the machine to stop when the emergency stop button was pressed.

 Component Failure Rates

-This part of the statement is referring to another new concept from ISO 13849–1:2007, “MTTFd”.
+This statement refers to another new concept from ISO 13849-1:2007, “MTTFd.”
 Standing for “Mean Time to Failure Dangerous”, this concept looks at the expected failure rates of the component in hours.
 Calculating MTTFd is a significant part of implementing the new standard.
 From the perspective of understanding Category B, what this means is that you do not need to use high-reliability components in these systems.

 Common Cause Failures